Computing Embeddings and Isomorphisms of Finite Semigroups: Partitioned backtrack

-If some elements violate the homomorphism property, then regardless where the other elements are sent, we cannot have a homomorphism.
-In other words, a partial non-solution cannot be extended to a solution.
-Therefore the classical \emph{backtrack} method \cite{knuth1998} can be applied to this problem.
-For constructing the embedding $\varphi:S\hookrightarrow T$, let $p$ be a partial solution represented by a sequence of integers, such that the $i$th element is $\varphi(i)$.
+We can observe that any partial $S\to T$ map violating the compatibility condition of homomorphism cannot be fixed by adding more mappings.
+A partial non-solution cannot be extended to a solution, therefore the classical \emph{backtrack} method \cite{knuth1998} can be applied.

+Let $p$ be a partial solution represented by a sequence of integers, such that the $i$th element is $\varphi(i)$.
 So, $p=\left(\varphi(1),\varphi(2), \ldots, \varphi(l)\right)$ for some $l\leq |S|$.
-Being a homomorphism requires that if $ij=k$ (in the multiplication table of $S$), then $\varphi(i)\varphi(j)=\varphi(k)$, (in the multiplication table of $T$).
-However, $k, \varphi(k)$ may not be in the partial solution yet.
+Being a homomorphism requires that if $ij=k$ (in $S$), then $\varphi(i)\varphi(j)=\varphi(k)$, (in $T$).
+However, $k$ and $\varphi(k)$ may not be in the partial solution yet.
 If a product $ij=k$ is not in the domain of the partial map yet, i.e.~$k>l$, then the product $\varphi(i)\varphi(k)$, should also be \emph{undefined}, i.e.~not being in the sequence $p$.
 Now assume that $p$ could be a homomorphism.
 Then we extend its sequence by choosing a new $\varphi(l+1)$ from the remaining elements of $T$ and check whether the homomorphism property is true for products containing $l+1$.
 We also have to check for previous undefined entries, since they may evaluate to $l+1$ and thus become defined.
 If the above conditions are true, then we can continue extending $p$ by $l+2$.
 If not, then according to backtrack, we choose another $\varphi(l+1)$, or if there is no such candidate, then going back to $l$ and looking for alternative $\varphi(l)$, and so on.